Sidebar Site Navigation

 - Unofficial copies of transcripts (official copies should be sent to UW admissions)

 - Summary of academic background

-- Three letters of recommendation (use the attached form)
+- Three letters of recommendation (use the applicant portal to request your letters)

 - A personal statement (four page maximum), including:

 - The primary reasons for your desire to become a professional counselor